People love sharing photos of their food but getting the perfect shot like the pros do can be a real challenge. Until now!

 X-Rite Eye-One Display LT.
 Every now and then you need to adjust the color and contrast of your monitor and you cannot do it with the naked eye.
 This baby looks at the monitor and the software sends it flashing colors, and it makes appropriate adjustments.

-Wacom Intuos5 Touch Medium Pen Tablet (PTH650).
-I finally broke down and bought a tablet.
+Wacom Cintiq 16-inch.
+I finally broke down and bought a tablet for the new book.
 It lets me touchup and edit images with a pen rather than a mouse.
 It makes a huge difference when I want to erase backgrounds.

 Epson Perfection 2400 Photo Scanner.
 Not a high end unit, but it’s good enough since I don’t need high quality prints.